sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 1. Open the configurator program.
 2. Connect the flight controller board to the USB port on PC, then click connect button on the configurator.
-3. Go to the CLI tab and type `diff all'.
+3. Go to the CLI tab and type `diff all`.
 It should return a big text with all your settings.
 Save this text on the notepad.

 ## Determine your current INAV firmware version and target